A high-significance detection of primordial tidal torque imprints: Methods

-\subsubsection{ELUCID reconstruction}
+\subsection{ELUCID reconstruction}

-The initial tidal field is computed from the Hessians of the reconstructed primordial gravitational potential, derived from the initial density field of the nearby universe reconstructed by the ELUCID project \cite{2014ApJ...794...94W,2016ApJ...831..164W}.
-The reconstruction starts from a halo-based group catalog \cite{2005MNRAS.356.1293Y,2007ApJ...671..153Y} built from SDSS data, which is used to recover the present-day density field.
+The reconstructed primordial overdensity field $\delta$ of the nearby Universe was taken from the ELUCID project \cite{2014ApJ...794...94W,2016ApJ...831..164W}.
+The reconstruction started from a halo-based group catalogue \cite{2005MNRAS.356.1293Y,2007ApJ...671..153Y} built from Sloan Digital Sky Survey (SDSS) data, which we used to recover the present-day density field.
+In this catalogue, halo masses were estimated using the characteristic luminosity (or stellar mass) of group members and abundance matching.
+Comparisons with mock catalogues indicate a typical uncertainty of $\sim0.2$--$0.3$ dex in halo mass \cite{2007ApJ...671..153Y}.
 Only galaxy groups in the Northern Galactic Cap with redshifts in the range $0.01\leq z \leq 0.12$ and luminosity-based group masses above $10^{12} M_\odot$ are included in the reconstruction.
-The ``Fingers of God'' effect is largely suppressed during group construction, and the Kaiser effect is corrected in the reconstruction.
-The present-day density field is embedded in a cubic box of $500~{\rm Mpc}/h$ on each side, discretized into $500^3$ cells with a spatial resolution of $1~{\rm Mpc}/h$.
-The initial density field is obtained from the present-day density field using a Hamiltonian Markov Chain Monte Carlo (HMC) algorithm combined with particle-mesh (PM) dynamics, adopting 20 PM timesteps [see \cite{2014ApJ...794...94W} for details].
-Evolving the reconstructed initial condition to the present epoch with an $N$-body simulation reproduces the observed structures down to scales of $2~{\rm Mpc}/h$ (corresponding to halos with masses of $M_{\rm h} \sim 10^{12.5} M_\odot$).
+The `fingers of God' effect was largely suppressed during group construction, and the Kaiser effect was corrected in the reconstruction.

+The present-day density field was embedded in a cubic box of $500~{\rm Mpc}/h$ on each side and discretized into $500^3$ cells with a spatial resolution of $1~{\rm Mpc}/h$.
+The initial density field was inferred from the present-day density field using a Hamiltonian Markov Chain Monte Carlo algorithm combined with particle-mesh dynamicswith 20 particle–mesh time steps \cite{2014ApJ...794...94W}.
+Evolving the reconstructed initial conditions to the present epoch with an $N$-body simulation reproduced the observed structures down to scales of $2~{\rm Mpc}/h$ (corresponding to halos with masses $M_{\rm h} \approx 10^{12.5} M_\odot$).

+The primordial gravitational potential $\Phi$ was obtained from the reconstructed initial overdensity field by solving a normalized Poisson equation, $\nabla^2\Phi=\delta$, in Fourier space assuming periodic boundary conditions within the $500~{\rm Mpc}/h$ reconstruction volume.
+The potential was then smoothed with Gaussian kernels with scales $r$ and $R$.
+The tidal tensor $T_{ij}=-\partial_i\partial_j\Phi$ used in equation~(\ref{eq:ttta}) was subsequently computed in real space by evaluating the second derivatives of the smoothed potential using finite-difference operators on the grid.

-\subsubsection{MaNGA galaxy sample}
+\subsection{MaNGA galaxy sample}